mkideal/next/README.md

 For detailed information on Next's syntax, features, and usage, please visit the official website at [nextlang.org](https://nextlang.org).
 The website provides comprehensive documentation, tutorials, and examples to help you get started with Next and make the most of its capabilities.

+## 📝 TODO

+- [ ] Implement consistency check for enum member types and provide type of enum value
+- [ ] Handle template call stack for traceable error output
+- [ ] Further refine and optimize template functions to simplify usage
+- [ ] Implement annotation solver functionality to call external programs for calculating annotation parameters
+- [ ] Create comprehensive user documentation, supporting both Chinese and English
+- [ ] Support more built-in templates for additional programming languag

+> 👋 Contributions welcome!
+If you'd like to help with these tasks, please check our [contribution guidelines](CONTRIBUTING.md).

 ## 📄 License

 Next is released under the [MIT License](LICENSE).